raspberrypilearning/pibrella-intro/worksheet.md

   amber = pibrella.light.amber
   green = pibrella.light.green
   ```
+  Each label is called a variable.
+Variables have been used here to store the long command as a short hand for the next step.

-4. Underneath, add the colour names to a list:
+4. Underneath, add the colour names to a list like this:

   ```python
   colour = [red, amber, green]
   ```
+  Items, like colours, can be stored in a list and given a name in Python.
+You can also write this list like this `colour = [pibrella.light.red, pibrella.light.amber, pibrella.light.green] instead of using variable names to store the command.

-5. Now you have set up the program, create a loop using `while True:` That selects a random colour light from the list of colours and then turn on and off that light for 0.2 of a second:
+5. Now you have set up the program, create a loop using `while True:` that selects a random colour light from the list of colours and then turn on and off that light for 0.2 of a second:

   ```python
   while True: